WebAssembly/stack-switching/proposals/tasks/Explainer.md

     (local.get $total)
     (return)
   )
-  (unreachable)
 )
 ```
 Since `$addAllElements` is likely not itself a task, we do not start it with a blocking preamble&mdash;as we had to do with the generator.

 The structure of the consumer takes the form of an unbounded loop, with a forced termination when the generator signals that there are no further elements to generate.
-This is taken into account by the fact that the `event.switch` instruction has two event tags it is looking for: `$on-next` and `$on-end`.
+This is taken into account by the fact that the `event.switch` instruction has two event tags it is looking for: `#next` and `#end`.
+Our particular consumer never sends the `#cancel` event to the generator; but other situations may call for it.

-Again, as with the generator, if an event is signaled to the consumer that does not match either event tag, the engine will trap.
-A toolchain wishing to implement a more robust execution can arrange to have an additional tag used for exceptions, for example.
-We will see this in how we handle access asynchronous I/O functions.
+The way that our example is written, if the generator sees an event it is not expecting it will interpret it as a `#cancel` event.
+Similarly, if the generator suspends with anything other than `#yield` or `#end`, the consumer code will interpret it as the equivalent of `#end`.
+A more robust implementation would likely raise exceptions in either of these cases.

 ### Cooperative Coroutines

 Cooperative coroutines, sometimes known as _green threads_ or _fibers_ allow an application to be structured in such a way that different responsibilities may be handled by different computations.
 The reasons for splitting into such fibers may vary; but one common scenario is to allow multiple sessions to proceed at their own pace.

 In our formulation of fibers, we take an _arena_ based approach: when a program wishes to fork into separate fibers it does so by creating an arena or pool of fibers that represent the different activities.
 The arena computation as a whole only terminates when all of the fibers within it have completed.
-This allows a so-called _structured concurrency_ architecture that greatly enhances composability[^1].
+This allows a so-called _structured concurrency_ architecture that greatly enhances composability[^2].

-[^1]: However, how cooperative coroutines are actually structured depends on the source language and its approach to handling fibers.
+[^2]: However, how cooperative coroutines are actually structured depends on the source language and its approach to handling fibers.
 We present one alternative.

 #### Structure of a Fiber
 We start with a sketch of a fiber, in C-style pseudo-code, that adds a collection of generated numbers, but yielding to the arena scheduler between every number: